bgpark82/dadam/README.md

 - **4. External Service Error Case:**
     - **4-1.** In the event that the external Google Gemini API is unavailable or returns an error, the endpoint should return a `503 Service Unavailable` status to the client.

+- **5. AI Model Selection:**
+    - **5-1.** The service must dynamically select the first available Gemini model that supports content generation.

-- **5. AI Prompting Logic:**
+- **6. AI Prompting Logic:**
-    - **5-1.** The service must create a prompt for the Gemini model that specifically instructs it to rewrite text for a job interview context, focusing on a confident and professional tone.
+    - **6-1.** The service must create a prompt for the Gemini model that specifically instructs it to rewrite text for a job interview context, focusing on a confident and professional tone.
 (This can be verified by logging the prompt during tests).

 ## 3. Technology Stack